 This sort and filter rearrangement makes it easier for me to spot regional patterns for cities where hotels are going up and places where hotels are going down.
 Due to large images in this post I will show 131 hotels going down in separate article.

-This initial post looks at 145 Starwood Hotels going up in five global regions:
+This post looks at 145 Starwood Hotels going up and 131 hotels going down in five global regions:

 - Africa-Middle East

 - 24 hotels down

 Africa-Middle East is the region with the greatest difference between hotels going up and going down.
 The only other region with more hotels going down is Caribbean, Central and South America (4 hotels up, 8 down).

 Israel takes a big hit with Sheraton Tel Aviv and Elma Arts, a Design Hotel rising from the 12,000 points category 5 to cat 6 at 20,000 points.